Best Docusign alternatives: Pricing, pros & cons, use cases

-The electronic signature market contains dozens of solutions from dozens of vendors, each presenting itself as the best alternative to Docusign, which remains the most recognized brand in the space.
+The electronic signature market contains a broad variety of solutions from dozens of vendors, each presenting itself as the best alternative to Docusign, which remains the most recognized brand in the space.

 However, as this comparison article makes clear, there are significant differences from one eSignature solution to the next.
 Each solution and vendor presents advantages and disadvantages relative to one another.